cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-04-11-metacircular-evaluator.md

 ## The environment

 An environment consists of frames stacked together in a list.
 A frame is empty or consists of two lists, one lists with variable values, and one list of variable values.
 When a definition is looked up we look at one frame to see if the variable is defined there.
 If it is not, we look one frame further to see if it is defined there.
+Until we finally get to the global environment.
+If it is not found there we have an error.

 In an image this looks like this: